sachin56/Payment-App/README.md

     php artisan queue:work
     ```

-    Your application will now run queue
+    Your application will now run queue.

 10.  **Run the Shedule**
     You're all set!
 Start the Laravel Queue.